pschou/jURL/README.md

 # JURL - JSON URL downloader and parser

-Imagine how many times the command-line shell, such as BaSH, calls `curl` and then pipes that output to `jq`.
+Imagine how many times the command-line shell, such as BaSH, calls `cURL` and then pipes that output to `jq`.
 What's even worse is that the same rest endpoint is used multiple times in one script or between scripts.
-Enter `jurl`, this compact tool gives the basic set features of `curl` and `jq` in one binary.
+Enter `jurl`, this compact tool gives the basic set features of `cURL` and `jq` in one binary.

 This way multiple queries to the same endpoint will return the same results and